Kingwin127/Alliance-Guide/README.md

 - Final member level, nations must meet the requirements of level 2
 - Levels can only be awarded by agreement of the alliance council or by the 1st officer
 - Only awarded to the most trusted members of the alliance
+- Entitled to propose a petition to the alliance and vote on it to change a decision or make a decision happen.
 - **Beta security clearance**

 ###Level 2